 Caution: To avoid electrical shock or carbon monoxide poisoning, always locate your power washer in an open area outside the garage (as demonstrated in photo above).

-Dip the paint pad into the sealer of your choice (we chose silane/siloxane) and spread it evenly across the garage floor to avoid puddling.
+Dip the paint pad into the garage floor sealer of your choice (we chose silane/siloxane) and spread it evenly across the garage floor to avoid puddling.
 Let the product soak in and dry.

 3. Force filler into the cracks